Our History and Mission

 In summer 2020, Children at the Well collaborated with Nicolette Nordin Heavey of Stories in the Streets to produce the online FLY! program, sponsored by Northeast Storytelling.
 In 2022, Children at the Well was almost entirely conducted through Zoom, producing enormously enthusiastic and capable storytellers who presented their first live performance at the September 2022 Carrot Festival to much acclaim!

-2023 will be Children at the Well’s eighteenth year of bringing young people together through the art of storytelling, hopefully in person!
-Leading the program will be Stephanie Ward, taking over from Paula who was Co-Director with Gert from 2006-2014, and Director from 2014-2022.
+2023 will be Children at the Well’s eighteenth year of bringing young people together through the art of storytelling, again in person!

 Our mission is to increase capacity for intercultural understanding, build diverse community connections and grow compassionate leaders, through the art of storytelling.